Explore the two faces of the vibrant Alexandria Waterfront.

 Do taxis at the port use meters?

 Some do, but many drivers prefer to negotiate a fixed price before the ride begins.
-It is always best to agree on the fare before getting into the taxi.
+So, it’s always best to agree on the fare before getting into the taxi.

 Yes, many travelers explore independently along the waterfront.
 The main sights are fairly easy to reach by taxi, tram, or walking once you arrive near the Corniche.